tuarua/WebViewANE/README.md

 ### Long Term To Do
-* Investigate WinForms version of CefSharp for improved performance
 * Windows Edge based WebView and CEF on OSX.
 Allow ability to select which one to be used, eg CEF or Native

 ### References